Lukasneo/Calculix-Server/README.md

 - View real-time job status, duration, solver log, and outputs.
 - Cancel or delete simulations via the web UI.
 - Download results (`.frd`, `.dat`, logs, etc.) as a ZIP archive.
-- User accounts with **email/password login** and admin management.
+- User accounts with **email/password login**, credit balances, and admin management.
 - Admin dashboard to view, lock, or delete user accounts.
 - Everything runs in **one container** — no external web server or database needed.